Go to the Staff section

 Please email email@example.com, call 01865 484770 or visit the office on the 1st floor of the JHB Building.

-Payments from the University’s Financial Aid Fund are usually an award following an assessment and are non-repayable.
+Payments from the University’s Financial Aid Fund are usually an award following an assessment and don't need to be repaid.

 The University’s Financial Aid fund works on similar lines to the government’s benefits system and is based on income and allowable expenditure.
 That means there is a limit put on the amounts you spend on day-to-day living (see Composite Living Costs explanation in the guidelines).
 There are also caps e.g. on travel, rent, course costs.